kjkuan/bait/README.md

 Using assert-checks
 ---------------------
 Sometimes you'd like to perform several checks in one test case.
-Bait provides a `check` function do help you do that.
+Bait provides a `check` function to help you do that.
 Example:

     Case "An assert-check example"; Do () {
         assert () { true; }; check